AuReMe/emapper2gbk/README.rst

 License
 --------

-This project is licensed under the GNU LGPL-3.0-or-later - see the [LICENSE.md](https://github.com/AuReMe/emapper2gbk/blob/main/LICENSE) file for details.
+This project is licensed under the GNU LGPL-3.0-or-later - see the `LICENSE <https://github.com/AuReMe/emapper2gbk/blob/main/LICENSE>`_ file for details.

 Main inputs
 -----------